 Change the tire quickly

-- Raise car until flat tire clears ground
+- Raise car until flat tire clears ground by about two inches

 - Remove flat tire, install spare